andyzhp234/QuickChat/documentations/design.md

 # Rate limiter is implement using Redis

+# Backend message paginations is done.

-# Features That I Want to add: File Sharing, Custom Icon, Facetime Icon on AppBar
+# Features That I Want to add: File Sharing (the ability to send images) & Custom Icon (might need to set up AWS S3 bucket for this)

+# On typing funcitonalties